-8 The "keeping up with the Joneses" literature generally cannot separate intrinsic from instrumental drivers, such as benefits in the housing and dating markets.
+^{8.} The "keeping up with the Joneses" literature generally cannot separate intrinsic from instrumental drivers, such as benefits in the housing and dating markets.

-9 Relatedly, the literature on status (Besley and Ghatak 2008; Moldovanu et al. 2007; Chan et al. 2014; Frey 2007) has shown how recognition can sharpen workplace incentives.
+^{9.} Relatedly, the literature on status (Besley and Ghatak, 2008; Moldovanu, Sela, and Shi, 2007; Chan et al., 2014; Frey, 2007) has shown how recognition can sharpen workplace incentives.